What is normal after breast augmentation? Your questions, answered by a board certified plastic surgeon.

 After surgery, every patient experiences swelling.
 At first, your breasts may feel overly large, and somewhat tender.
 This swelling peaks within a week after breast surgery, and most swelling fades within several weeks.
 After that, you’ll likely have some residual mild swelling that will continue to resolve over the course of 3-4 months.

-Talk to your surgeon ASAP if swelling persists longer than expected, if one breast heals at a noticeably different rate than the other, or if anything about your healing breasts looks or feels abnormal to you.
+Be sure talk to your surgeon ASAP if swelling persists longer than expected, if one breast heals at a noticeably different rate than the other, or if anything about your healing breasts looks or feels abnormal to you.

 How to reduce swelling after breast surgery